Wax Figure of Diddy Decapitated At Madame Tussauds

 — New York News (@Gander_News_c1) February 17, 2019

-Diddy, according to a Page Six report earlier this month, was spotted an Atlanta strip club the weekend of the Super Bowl, following his split from girlfriend Jocelyn Chew.
+Diddy, according to a Page Six report earlier this month, was spotted at an Atlanta strip club the weekend of the Super Bowl, following his split from girlfriend Jocelyn Chew.
 He had broken up with his previous girlfriend, Cassie, last year, shortly before the November death of Kim Porter, the mother of his children.
-Porter died of lobar pneumonia, according to a January coroners report reported on by People.
+Porter died of lobar pneumonia, according to a January coroner’s report obtained by journalists at People.

 Combs also surfaced during the weekend for an unlikely reason.
 His song “Come With Me,” the one which sampled Led Zeppelin’s “Kashmir” and was featured in the not-highly-regarded Godzilla movie in 1998, was used as the introductory music for the skills competition at the NBA All-Star Weekend in Charlotte.